cynici/postgis/README.md

 # PostgreSQL and PostGIS in a Docker container

-## About

-This Docker project creates a PostgreSQL and PostGIS database server in a container on a suitable host machine.
+This project creates a PostgreSQL and PostGIS database server in a Docker container.
 It is inspired by base image [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/~/dockerfile/) but includes syslog ~~and [pg-barman](http://www.pgbarman.org/) which is an essential tool for database archive/backup/restore~~.

 [2015-09-16 update]
 pg-barman requires ssh server on both the live and backup database servers, thus making it unsuitable for postgresql server running as Docker container

 With syslog, one could log to files and feed into feature-rich log analysis software like [Graylog2](https://www.digitalocean.com/community/tutorials/how-to-install-graylog2-and-centralize-logs-on-ubuntu-14-04), [ELK stack](http://www.freeipa.org/page/Howto/Centralised_Logging_with_Logstash/ElasticSearch/Kibana), etc. in real time in *postgresql.conf*:

 ```
 log_destination = 'stderr,syslog'
 logging_collector = on
 ```

+## Docker entrypoint and custom initialization

 The base image Dockerfile uses [/docker-entrypoint.sh](https://github.com/docker-library/postgres/blob/master/docker-entrypoint.sh) as ENTRYPOINT